Good men must fight men who hurt women

 Men in our country are doing this to women and children; men who have betrayed every man who doesn’t assault, rape, kidnap, attempt to kill or kill.

-Women in South Africa are fighting the evil of these men, but it is the good men among us who must fight the hardest to minimise the numbers of men who prey on women and children and commit these atrocities.
+Women in South Africa are fighting the evil of these men, but it is the good men among us who must fight the hardest to minimise the number of men who prey on women and children and commit these atrocities.

 The good men must do it through education in changing the mindsets of their sons, their brothers, their fathers, their grandfathers, uncles, cousins, nephews, friends and colleagues.